Guildford College

-Guildford College of Further and Higher Education (GCFHE) in Guildford, Surrey was a Surrey County Council-funded educational establishment for students of age 16+ undertaking full-time and part-time studies, established in 1939.
-It became part of oxford-based group Activate Learning in March 2019, and left Surrey County Council control.
+The Guildford College of Further and Higher Education (also referred to as Guildford College) is a further education institution in Guildford, Surrey, England, United Kingdom.

+The institution was established in 1939 for students of age 16+ undertaking full-time and part-time studies.
+It was funded by Surrey County Council until March 2019, when it left the council’s control and became part of the Oxford-based education group Activate Learning.

 Its original campus is signposted and known as Guildford College.
 GCFHE has expanded by incorporating two colleges to the north-west and 6 mi to the west in Surrey.